Phlebotomy Certification Calvert, Wisconsin

 Preparing to take the Certification Exam

 Once you have registered to attempt the competency exam, you should prepare by reviewing study materials provided to you by the certification agency.
 Every agency has related materials based upon their certification exams.
 Be positive to study each day for at least one hour until you are confident in your knowledge.
 Taking practice exams can greatly enlarge your chances of passing the official exam.
-NPS provides full breakdown materials, unlimited practice exams and three chances to take the final certification exam.
+NPS provides full breakdown materials, unlimited practice exams and one chance to take the final certification exam.

 After you have passed the certification exam, your credentials are rapidly inputted in the national registry and a digital copy of your credentials is stored in your account.
 Your digital copy, along with your NPS transcripts, should be downloaded and printed for use as proof of certification.